 Political contestation at the highest levels of government and continued militia presence in some areas, including Tripoli and Benghazi, are major medium-term obstacles.
-Ethnic tensions, stirred up by the 2011 civil war, have resulted in severe internal instability and conflict at times.
-Clashes between rival groupings are frequently reported in the country’s central and southern areas, while a growth in the presence of Islamist-leaning militia groups in eastern Libya, specifically around Benghazi, are worrying signs.
+Ethnic tensions and civil war have resulted in severe internal instability and conflict at times.
+Clashes between rival groups are frequently reported in the country’s central and southern areas, while a growth in the presence of Islamist-leaning militia groups in eastern Libya, specifically around Benghazi, are worrying signs.

 Crime in Libya

 Serious armed crime, such as carjacking, robbery and burglary, is common in major cities.
 Petty street crimes are also a concern.
 The possibility of being affected increases if common sense precautions are not adopted or if property is left unattended in public or in plain view, such as in a vehicle.
 Expats should invest in adequate residential security measures.

 Kidnapping in Libya

 There is a very high threat of kidnapping throughout Libya from armed tribes, criminals and terrorists, including those who have affiliated with ISIL.
 In many cases, it is foreigners who are targeted.

 Protests in Libya

 Protests in Libya are motivated by local disputes and concerns and political developments.
 Libya is likely to remain susceptible to unrest in the future.
 During periods of unrest the threat to expats is considered incidental only.